jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -gm lna AUTO vga 12 mixer 12
 ```
-More guidance on setting the gain model and levels can be obtained in the mentioned reference.
+More guidance on setting the gain model and levels can be obtained in the mentioned link.

 ### SDRplay RSP1/RSP1A/RSPDX (API 3.x)
 Settings specific for the SDRplay  can be set on the command line with the ```-gs``` switch, e.g.: